mnmpdadish/afmconductivities/README.rst

 amplitudeCutoff        value of the derivative of the Fermi Dirac cutoff used to determine the frequency cutoff

 ##########################
-WARGING: this program is very basic.
+WARNING: this program is very basic.
 It essentially calculate a multidimensional integral with a basic grid. nK and nOmega specify how fine the sampling is.
 It is important to use the correct nK, nOmega to not integrate noise.
 As a rule of thumbs, a smaller ETA requires more nK points. nOmega should be to obtain the same precision.
 Once you get a solution from the program, changes these parameter by a